 In South Korea (Genie) she is very popular too.
 Look What You Made Me Do is her leader with Me! securing already the second spot.

 In Japan, You Belong With Me remains her strongest song with also impressive results from Shake It Off and We Are Never Ever Getting Back Together.

-Album-wise 1989 has now moved ahead of reputation with 3.21 million EAS against 3.11 million.
-Lover is catching up fast too at 3.08 million.
+Album-wise 1989 has now moved ahead of reputation with 3.96 million EAS against 3.37 million.
+Lover is ahead too now with 3.63 million EAS.

-All albums since Fearless, including newly released folklore, crack the million mark.
+All albums since Fearless, including newly released folklore and evermore, crack the million mark.

 Full catalog breakdown

 If you are familiar with the artist’s catalog and want to check details of each and every song, you can access to all of them right here.

 Keep yourself up to date